Ph.D., Cornell University, 2014

 Morgane Cadieu specializes in 20th- and 21st-century French and Francophone prose; space and randomness in theory and literature; narratives of social emancipation and migration; materialist philosophies (from atomism to feminism); and trains in art.
 She is currently a Whitney Fellow at Yale, and a member of the MLA Forum Executive Committee on 20th- and 21st-century French literature.

-Her first book is forthcoming at Classiques Garnier under the title Marcher au hasard: clinamen et création dans la prose du XXe siècle.
-In this essay, she questions the stakes of randomness and antirandomness when an author or a character walks, writes, and enumerates.
-She uses the clinamen (Lucretius’s swerve) as an aesthetical paradigm to unearth the role played by determinism and free will in the works of Queneau, Perec, Beckett, Garréta, Calvino, Calle, Duras, and Modiano.
-Her literary and theoretical genealogy of this atomist form of aleatory deviation, coupled with rhetorical analyses of the texts, allows her to identify a new practice of urban perambulation; to analyze what the Oulipo’s clinamen borrows from materialist traditions; and to show how experimental literature rewrites De Rerum Natura to figure creation and the desire for encounters.
+In her first book Marcher au hasard (Classiques Garnier, 2019), she questions the use of randomness and constraint when an author or a character walks, writes, and enumerates.
+She deploys the notion of the “atomic swerve” (Lucretius’s clinamen) to unearth the role played by determinism and free will in the works of Raymond Queneau, Georges Perec, Samuel Beckett, Anne Garréta, Italo Calvino, and Sophie Calle, with some attention as well to Marguerite Duras and Patrick Modiano.
+Her literary and theoretical genealogy of this ancient form of aleatory deviation and her rhetorical analyses of the texts, allow her to show how the experimental writers of the twentieth century draw from materialist traditions to figure literary creation, urban perambulation, and sexual encounters.

 In her next book project (Rewriting Rastignac), she will explore the representation of social mobilities from the 1970s onward, with a strong emphasis on very contemporary fiction, nonfiction, and film.